 Insurance Business Development (IBD) scheme

 The IBD scheme is an umbrella incentive for the insurance sector.
-Incentives offered under this scheme include a 10% concessionary tax rate for qualifying income of life, general, and composite insurers from carrying on insurance businesses from Singapore.
-This includes income from marine hull and liability insurance and captive insurance businesses.
-The concessionary tax rate is further reduced for qualifying income derived by insurers and brokers in respect of qualifying specialised insurance businesses.
+Incentives offered under this scheme include a 10% concessionary tax rate for qualifying income of life, general, and composite insurers from carrying on insurance businesses from Singapore, and income derived from the provision of insurance broking and advisory services.
+This includes income from marine hull and liability insurance, captive insurance businesses, and qualifying specialised insurance.

 Real Estate Investment Trusts (REITs)

 Distributions made to foreign non-individual investors by a listed REIT out of rental income from Singapore real estate are subject to a reduced tax rate of 10%, subject to certain conditions being met.
 Listed REITs investing in foreign properties can apply for tax exemption for certain foreign income received in Singapore.
 Distributions out of this income similarly are exempt.